Table of Contents

 Depending on the type of teeth, the number of root canals ranges from one to three.
 Few teeth might have extra canals.

-In addition to it, few teeth might have tiny canals around the central canal called accessory canals.
+In addition to it, a few teeth might have tiny canals around the central canal called accessory canals.

 Few teeth have abnormal root morphology.
 A deep curve in the root is difficult to treat.
 Such canals are called dilacerated canals.